 Keep children and pets out of treated areas.
-All METAM SODIUM SOIL FUMIGANT uses described on this label are intended for pre-plant soil preparation only.
-All plant foliage and any established plants growing on the treatment sites will be either severely damaged or destroyed.

-Keep the product off of any desirable turf or plants.
-Do not apply within three feet of the drip line of desirable plants, shrubs or trees.
+All METAM 376 uses described on this label are intended for at planting time or shortly after planting time only.
+Keep the product off of any desirable plants.
+Do not apply within 3 feet of the drip line of desirable plants, shrubs or trees.
 Do not use in greenhouses.
 Keep container tightly closed when not in use.
 Do not store near feed or food.

-NOTE: METAM SODIUM SOIL FUMIGANT will control only those pests in the fumigation zone at the time of treatment.
-Reinfestation may occur subsequent to the fumigants degradation/dissipation from the soil.
+NOTE: METAM 376 will suppress only those pests in the fumigation zone at the time of treatment.
+Reinfestation may occur subsequent to the fumigant degradation/dissipation from the soil.